Hexworks/zircon/README.md

 - Shape and box drawing
 - Fonts and tilesets
 - REXPaint file loading
-- Color themes
-- And more...
+- Color themes, and more...

 *Note that* this library is deeply inspired by [Lanterna](https://github.com/mabe02/lanterna).
 Check it out if you are looking for a terminal emulator instead